umairsaeed-us/umairsaeed-us/README.md

 I'm open to collaborating on exciting projects that involve Flutter development, Firebase integration, or API integrations.
 If you have any innovative ideas or projects, feel free to reach out to me!

 ## How to Reach Me
-📫 You can contact me through my email: numl-f19-12356@numls.edu.pk , umairsaeed7432@gmail.com
-💼 Connect with me on LinkedIn: https://www.linkedin.com/in/umair-saeed-a0b6501a6/
+📫 You can contact me through my email: me@umair-saeed.co 💼 Connect with me on LinkedIn: https://www.linkedin.com/in/umair-saeed-a0b6501a6/

 <!---